Is Sports Betting Legal in your State?

 New Hampshire

-• Allowed forms of sports betting: All forms of sports betting
+- Allowed forms of sports betting: Online/mobile only

-New Hampshire made sports betting legal in July 2019 with the HB480 bill.
-The online market currently only has DraftKings, but more sites are expected to start operating in the state in the near future.
+The State of New Hampshire made sports betting legal in January 2023 with more sites continually expected to start operations in the future.

 New Hampshire sports betting guide